risingwavelabs/risingwave/CONTRIBUTING.md

 - `refactor: modify executor protobuf package path`
 - `feat(execution): enable comparison between nullable data arrays`, where `(execution)` means that this PR mainly focuses on the execution component.

-You may also check out our previous PRs in the [PR list](https://github.com/singularity-data/risingwave/pulls).
+You may also check out previous PRs in the [PR list](https://github.com/singularity-data/risingwave/pulls).

 ### Pull Request Description